 Due to COVID-19 pandemic, all physical training was suspended.
 However, regular updates on the available webinars were notified to the relevant employees through emails.
-In the financial year 2020 ("FY2020"), a total of 11 trainings in relation to Sustainability within the Company's operations were attended by different level of employees.
+In financial year 2021, a total of 11 trainings in relation to Sustainability within the Company's operations were attended by different level of employees.
 The summary of the relevant trainings is listed below: